-AIRWAY: Persistent cough

-Hoarse voice

-Difficulty swallowing, swollen tongue

-BREATHING: Difficult or noisy breathing

-Wheeze or persistent cough

-CONSCIOUSNESS: Persistent dizziness

-Becoming pale or floppy

-Suddenly sleepy, collapse, unconscious

-IF ANY ONE (or more) of these signs are present:

-Lie child flat with legs raised: (if breathing is difficult, allow child to sit)

-- 2. Use Adrenaline autoinjector\ without delay - Dial 999 to request ambulance and say ANAPHYLAXIS

-\\\ IF IN DOUBT, GIVE ADRENALINE \\\

-After giving Adrenaline:
+Sudden change in

+AIRWAY: Persistent cough Hoarse voice Difficulty swallowing, swollen tongue BREATHING: Difficult or noisy breathing Wheeze or persistent cough CONSCIOUSNESS: Persistent dizziness Becoming pale or floppy Suddenly sleepy, collapse, unconscious IF ANY ONE (or more) of these signs are present: Lie child flat with leg (if breathing is diffic allow child to sit) 2.
+Use Adrenaline au itoinjector without delay 3.
+Dial 999 to request t ambulance and say ANAPHYLAXIS IF IN D OUBT, GIVE ADRENALINE After giving Adrenali ne: 1.
+Stay with child until ambulance arrives, do NOT stand child up

-- 1. Stay with child until ambulance arrives, do NOT stand child up - Commence CPR if there are no signs of life - Phone parent/emergency contact - If no improvement after 5 minutes, give a further dose of adrenaline using another autoinjector device, if available.
+- 1. Stay with child until ambulance arrives, do NOT stand child up - 2.
+Commence CPR if there are no signs of life - 3.
+Phone parent/emergency contact - If no improvement after 5 minutes, give a further dose of adrenaline using another autoinjector device, if available.